MicheleGa/circleci-ml-pipeline/README.md

 * A CircleCI account and a GitHub account.
     * See the [CircleCI quickstart guide](https://circleci.com/docs/getting-started/) to learn how to get up and running with both.
     * You can fork the example repository for this tutorial from your own GitHub account and use it as the basis for your CircleCI project.
+    * The Deploy key used to connect CircleCI to GitHub must be generated with an **empty passphrase** key.
 * A CircleCI self-hosted runner.
     * This can be a local machine or set up as part of an [auto-scaling deployment](https://circleci.com/blog/autoscale-self-hosted-runners-aws/) for larger workloads.
     * See **Python** below for installing additional requirements for the runner.